 In theatre, Byrne is perhaps best known as the Drama Desk, Obie and Outer Critics Circle Award-winning composer and lyricist of Here Lies Love.
 The acclaimed, immersive production, which charted the life of former Philippine first lady Imelda Marcos, played two sold-out engagements at the Public Theater in New York City in 2013 and 2014 (winning five Lucille Lortel Awards) and a London production at the National Theatre in 2014 (earning three Olivier Award nominations, including "Best New Musical").
 It was also recently seen in Seattle, Washington in a 2017 revival.
 His other notable stage credits include the 1981 Broadway production of The Catherine Wheel, 1984's the CIVIL warS: a tree is best measured when it is down, The Forest in 1991, In Spite of Wishing and Wanting in 1999, and the 2017 Public Theater production of Joan of Arc: Into the Fire.

 Byrne released the acclaimed studio album "American Utopia" on March 9, 2018, hitting the #3 spot on the US Billboard charts, and has toured the album in a unique theatrical event named David Byrne's American Utopia across 27 countries since then.
 The production, which mixes elements of music, theatre, poetry and dance, transfered to Broadway to play an extended limited engagement at the Hudson Theatre from October 4, 2019 through February 16, 2020.
-Due to popular demand, a return engagement will be staged at the Hudson Theatre from September 18, 2020 through January 17, 2021.
+Due to popular demand, a return engagement is currently scheduled to be staged at the Hudson Theatre from September 18, 2020 through January 17, 2021.